Prepare Atlassian Confluence connector

 The minimum requirement to connect to the Confluence API is an Atlassian user account with the Confluence Administrator global permission.

-Configure OAuth 2.0 authentication
+Authenticate with OAuth 2.0

 Initiate an OAuth 2.0 integration and select API scopes